| Crates.io | vault-tasks |

 I made this tool because I wanted to integrate my task system directly inside my Second Brain.

-Markdown tasks are very easy to integrate with knowledge and projects.
+Markdown tasks are very easy to integrate with knowledge/projects and are source-control-friendly.

 I also spend most of my writing time in the terminal (Helix) and do not rely on heavy external software.